kernelsrinivas/react-native-bluetooth-serial-next/README.md

 4. `npm start`
 5. `react-native run-ios` or `react-native run-android`

-## API Reference
+## API References

 ### Device object

-This is basically the result object from API methods depends on application environment operation system.
+This is basically the result object from API methods depending on operation system.

 **iOS**